xTekC/ni/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for ndi
+about: Suggest a new feature for ni
 title: ""
 labels: ""
 assignees: ""